shamil-gadelshin/raft/README.md

 This project is intended to fast prototyping of the distributed software.
 It is based on [Diego Ongaro's dissertation](../master/doc/raft_dissertation.pdf).
 Full information about the Raft you can get at its [official site](https://raft.github.io/).

-These Raft features are implemented:
+## These Raft features are implemented

 - Leadership
   + election